 The J. Clarence Karcher Scholarships for the study of Physics, Astronomy, Astrophysics and Engineering Physics, are funded by an endowment established by the late Dr. J. Clarence Karcher and are awarded on the basis of academic merit as evidenced by grades, achievement test scores, and research activity.
 Karcher Scholars must major in Physics, Astronomy, Astrophysics, or Engineering Physics, maintain a high level of academic performance, and enroll each semester in a course specific to their major.
 Karcher Scholarships may be renewed, upon reapplication, through eight semesters of study in the student’s major.
 To recognize as many meritorious students as possible, the amount of funds provided by Karcher Scholarships will depend on both academic achievement and financial need.

 Roy B. Adams Scholarship for Engineering Physics Majors

 The Roy B. Adams Scholarship in Engineering Physics carries an award of up to $2000 and is presented annually by the College of Engineering to an outstanding Engineering Physics student nominated by the Engineering Physics Steering Committee.
 Applicants must have a minimum OU cumulative GPA of 3.0, be majoring in engineering physics at the University of Oklahoma at the time of their application, and have completed at least 30 semester hours in their major prior to receiving the Scholarship.
 Previous scholarship recipients are eligible to reapply.
 The selection criteria include: academic standing, research experience, activity in the department and university, and need.
 Priority is given to those students who do not already have substantial scholarship support from the University.
-Applicants for the Adams scholarship should use the form for current students available above.
 Selection Committee — Members of the Engineering Physics Steering Committee are the Chair of the Engineering Physics Program and the Engineering Physics Advisor.